More Than 40 Hot Springs for Hikers

 Marobo Hot Springs, Timor-Leste

+The Marobo Hot Springs in Timor-Leste are a series of hot springs located in the Marobo District.
 The start of a tough but magical 2 & 1/2 day hike includes two natural hot springs, the highest waterfall in the country, remote villages, mountain tops, and spectacular scenery throughout.

 Marobo Hot Springs are the best known hot springs in the country.
 They were developed by the Portuguese, with a resort complex built around the pools, but fell into disrepair.
 In 2016 the whole complex was redeveloped, but little maintenance appears to have taken place since.
 As of 2024 the toilets are completely out of action, and derelict buildings surround the pools.